How to Use an iPad in Airplane Mode

 Connecting to Wi-Fi Networks and Bluetooth Devices

-Airplane Mode automatically disables Wi-Fi and Bluetooth, but most federal regulations allow you to reenable these wireless protocols while airborne.
-This is useful when connecting to in-air wireless networks, or using Bluetooth devices, such as a Bluetooth keyboard.
-Here’s how to reenable Wi-Fi and Bluetooth while your iPad is in Airplane Mode:
+Airplane Mode automatically disables WiFi connectivity, but most regulations allow you to enable wireless protocols while airborne.
+This is useful when connecting to in-air wireless networks or using Bluetooth devices, such as a Bluetooth keyboard.
+Here’s how to enable WiFi and Bluetooth connectivity while your iPad is in Airplane Mode:

 How to Turn Airplane Mode Off

-Once you’ve arrived at your destination, you’ll want to disable Airplane Mode so your iPad can start using all of its wireless technologies again.
+Once you’ve arrived at your destination, you’ll want to disable Airplane Mode so your iPad can start automatically connecting to wireless networks again.
 Here’s how to turn Airplane Mode off:

-- Slide the Airplane Mode switch to the Off position.
+- Tap the Airplane Mode icon to disable Airplane Mode.

 You have successfully disabled Airplane Mode.
 Now Wi-Fi, Bluetooth, Location Services, and GPS are enabled again.